badgeteam/mch2022-firmware-ice40/cores/spi_slave/README.md

 chip that's used for the configuration of the FPGA itself).

-Communication is highly optimized for the host -> fpga direction and the backchannel is _very_ limited, only a single status byte.
+Communication is highly optimized for the host -> fpga direction and the back channel is _very_ limited, only a single status byte.

 Two version exist, a 'fast' version and a 'simple' version that are described below.
 There is also an helper `spi_reg` core that